 #Article

-How to Respond to an Employee Grievance Letter
+How to Respond to a Grievance Letter: A Step-by-Step Guide for Employers

 One of your employees has just submitted a formal grievance letter.
 Now what?